janaSunrise/discordpy-bot-template/README.md

 ## License

-This project uses GPL v3.
+This project uses Apache 2.0.
 Please be sure to follow the rules and the license.
-For more info, check [here](https://www.gnu.org/licenses/gpl-3.0.en.html)

 <p align="center">